MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

     - Edit the guide steps and assets using the PC authoring app, or place instructions or holograms using the [!include[pn-hololens](../includes/pn-hololens.md)] app in Author mode.

-2. Create your first guide from scratch, try it out, and analyze it.
+- Create your first guide from scratch, try it out, and analyze it.

-     - To create your first guide, find a simple step-by-step operation in a physical space that you have access to.
-We’ve created guides for operating a projector, pouring water into a glass, and making penguin olives!
+     - To create your first guide, find a simple step-by-step operation or assembly and a physical space for that operation or assembly that you have access to.
+We’ve created guides for operating a projector, pouring water into a glass, and making a bird house!
 Or use a real-world workflow in your business.

-     - Build your first guide using standard 3D assets.
-Create your tasks and steps in the PC app, and then move to the [!include[pn-hololens](../includes/pn-hololens.md)] app to place the instructions and holograms in the physical space they relate to.
+     - Build your first guide using 3D toolkit objects (included with [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]).
+Create your tasks and steps and assign 3D content in the PC app, and then move to the [!include[pn-hololens](../includes/pn-hololens.md)] app to place your holograms and add dotted holographic lines to connect the instruction cards to the physical spaces they relate to.
 Refer to the [Authoring](authoring-overview.md) and [Operating](operator-guide.md) topics for help.

      - After you’ve created your guide, try it out in Operate mode to see how it works.